SeisSol/SeisSol/Documentation/dynamic-rupture.rst

 ~~~~~~~~~~~~~~~~

 The following definitions regarding fault and stress orientation are
-convention.
+conventions.
 The initial stresses need to be given in the global
 coordinate system.
 The Matlab script
-'/preprocessing/science/stressrotation3D' is available for a correct
+'/preprocessing/science/stressrotation3D' is available for correct
 rotation of initial stress values on arbitrary orientated faults.

 Definitions